 Step 2: Login to your hosting account

 When you have the ‘white screen of death’ appearing, you aren’t able to login to your WordPress dashboard the way you’re used to.
-So the only way to access the files to your site are through your cpanel at your hosting provider.
-So let’s login to your hosting account and if you aren’t directed to your cpanel by default, you’ll want to go there.
+In that case, the only way to access the files to your site are through your cpanel at your hosting provider or through FTP if you’re familiar with that.
+Let’s login to your hosting account and if you aren’t directed to your cpanel by default, you’ll want to go there.
 Once in your cpanel you’ll want to look for the File Manager tab.

 Some hosting providers will have a popup come up like this once you click on File Manager: